 If your reading skills are a little rusty, it’s probably best not to start with War and Peace—or any of the classics, for that matter.
 Sometimes people fall into the trap of being overly ambitious and choosing one of the literary “greats” without stopping to question whether they actually want to read it.
 “This is the problem with readers: we aim too high,” Stuart Jeffries wrote in The Guardian.
 “Ultimately, reader's block is caused by the great is-ought dilemma.
 You know you should, but you probably won't.”
 Instead of setting yourself up for failure, start off with something short and easy to digest.
 Once you get back into the swing of things, you can graduate to more challenging books.

 Compared to a 300-page novel, short stories won’t seem like such an insurmountable task.
-Ginni Chen, Barnes and Noble’s “Literary Lady,” suggests trying a collection of stories written by different authors.
+In 2015, Ginni Chen, Barnes and Noble’s “Literary Lady,” suggested trying a collection of stories written by different authors.
 That way, you’ll have the chance to figure out which styles and subjects you enjoy most.
-In an advice column addressed to someone with reader’s block, Chen recommended the Best American Short Stories and the Best American Nonrequired Reading collection.
-And if you want to start really small, there’s an app called Serial Box that will send you 150-character stories as push notifications.

 Reading is supposed to be enjoyable—not a chore.
 If you find yourself filled with dread any time you pick up the book you’re currently reading, you may want to rethink your choice of material.
-If you feel guilty about abandoning a book, just use this quote from philosopher Francis Bacon as an excuse: “Some books are to be tasted, others to be swallowed, and some few to be chewed and digested: that is, some books are to be read only in parts, others to be read, but not curiously, and some few to be read wholly, and with diligence and attention.”
+Feel guilty about abandoning a book?
+Use this quote from philosopher Francis Bacon as an excuse: “Some books are to be tasted, others to be swallowed, and some few to be chewed and digested: that is, some books are to be read only in parts, others to be read, but not curiously, and some few to be read wholly, and with diligence and attention.”
 Interestingly, Goodreads compiles a list of the most popular abandoned books based on its user data, so you’ll be in good company if Infinite Jest goes infinitely unfinished.